portworx/px-docs/scheduler/kubernetes/snaps.md

            storage: 100Gi
 ```

-Note the bold faced “source” field.
+Note the format of the “name” field.
+The format is `name.<new_volume_name>-source.<snap_name>`.
 This references a previous snapshot.
 Now when you create a POD or a StatefulSet from this PVC, it will resume the application from a rolled back version.
 You can also create a POD or a StatefulSet that directly references a PV created from a snapshot via kubectl.

 ## Managing snapshots through `pxctl`